doards/peppol_codelist/README.md

 # PEPPOL Codelist Repository

 This repository was created to support developers working with the PEPPOL Network for creating E-Invoices.
-Due to the lack of sufficient and accurate information provided by the EU in relation to new regulations, we aim to provide accessible PEPPOL codelists in CSV and MySQL formats.

 ## Contents